justinthelaw/opera/README.md

   - Any sort of repetition = bad
   - Bullets near flush with page boundaries = good

-The purpose of _smarter_-pdf-bullets is to develop a set of tools to automate the pointless aspects of bullet-writing so that an officer and/or enlisted members can focus more on writing actual content rather than worry about irrelevant formatting.
+The purpose of _smarter_-bullets is to develop a set of tools to automate the pointless aspects of bullet-writing so that an officer and/or enlisted members can focus more on writing actual content rather than worry about irrelevant formatting.

 ## Application Usage